Keyboard shortcuts

 scell cleanup

-Cleans up orphan Shell-Cell containers and corresponding images.
-A container is considered an orphan when it is no longer associated with any existing scell.yml blueprint file (e.g., the blueprint was deleted or moved, or the blueprint contents changed so the container hash no longer matches).
+Cleans up orphan Shell-Cell containers with their corresponding images and just images.
+An item is considered an orphan when it is no longer associated with any existing scell.cue blueprint file (e.g., the blueprint was deleted or moved, or the blueprint contents changed so the container hash no longer matches).

 ❓ Need more help ?